oscar-barlow/java-quickstart/2-testing-buildtools-exceptions/2-1-buildtools-gradle-maven/ReadMe.md

 ### Mini-challenge
-Install the [time4j calendar](https://mvnrepository.com/artifact/net.time4j/time4j-calendar) library and build a class that converts today's into the French Revolutionary calendar format.
+Install the [time4j calendar](https://mvnrepository.com/artifact/net.time4j/time4j-calendar) library and build a class that converts today's date into the French Revolutionary calendar format.
 You will probably need to use the `axis()` method.

 You may need to refresh the Gradle project if you have not enabled auto-import.
-If you want to poke around the time4j calendar package, expand the 'External Libraries' section in IntelliJ.
+If you want to poke around the time4j calendar package to see how its classes work, expand the 'External Libraries' section in IntelliJ.

+Vive la révolution!